retro-speccy/bin2tap/README.md

 - [ ] Add verbose mode
 - [ ] Add silent mode
 - [ ] More secure type conversions in the code
-- [ ] Beautfy source code...
+- [ ] Make source code more Go-like...
 # Contributing
 You are very welcome to contribute to this project, whether it be issue reports or new features.
 Please contact me before issueing pull requests.